Save Energy at Home

 - Unplug your appliances when they aren’t in use.
 Even in standby mode they are using 20% of the energy they would consume if they were on.

-- And remember, buy the highest A rating possible when replacing home appliances.
+- And remember, buy the highest energy rated product you can afford when replacing home appliances.
 The difference in cost may be less than you think.
 A higher rated appliance will be cheaper to run over their lifetime.